l-atelier-des-chercheurs/SlashDoc/README.md

 Branches:

+- lumadoc-node-avril25

+Main branch running on luma server as of 01/12/2025

-- lumadoc-node
+- lumadoc-next

 Main code, running on luma server

-- lumadoc-node-avril25

-Experimental branch, new version prepared for June 2025.